Trees of Graphs as Boundaries of Hyperbolic Groups: Introduction

 \section{Introduction}

-In this paper we address the following classical and widely open problems: \begin{enumerate} \item to describe explicitely the class of topological spaces which appear as Gromov boundaries of word hyperbolic groups, and
+In this paper we address the following classical and widely open problems: \begin{enumerate} \item to describe explicitly the class of topological spaces which appear as Gromov boundaries of word hyperbolic groups, and

 \item to characterize those word hyperbolic groups whose Gromov boundary is homeomorphic to a given topological space. \end{enumerate}